 In 2011, The Graduate Center was awarded a $500,000 grant from the Andrew W. Mellon Foundation to fund New Initiatives in Curatorial Training, a three-year pilot project in the Ph.D.
 Program in Art History.
 The grant is the largest received by the Ph.D.
 Program in Art History since its founding in 1978.
 The Mellon Foundation grant addresses the need for more focused curatorial training by facilitating student fellowships in New York area museums, supporting graduate seminars focused on the direct analysis of works of art in museums and galleries, and funding a yearlong seminar on curatorial practice culminating in a student-curated exhibition in the Graduate Center’s James Gallery.

 In addition to taking courses offered at the Graduate Center, students may also take courses through master’s programs in Art History at other units of the City University or through consortium universities which include the Bard Graduate Center, Columbia University, Fordham University, the Institute of Fine Arts of New York University, New School University, Princeton University, Rutgers University, or SUNY Stony Brook.

 Within the Graduate Center, the Ph.D.
 Program in Art History has close ties to The James Gallery, located on the first floor of the building, and The Center for Humanities, which frequently collaborates with students and faculty in art history, as well as offering fellowships and funding for events.

-New York City, with its museums, galleries, libraries, and art activities, provides unparalleled opportunities for the study of art history through firsthand experience with art objects and monuments.
+It goes without saying that New York City, with its museums, galleries, libraries, and art activities, provides unparalleled opportunities for the study of art history through firsthand experience with art objects.
 To expand study and research, courses often include field trips, assignments for independent study, work projects, cooperative ventures, and meetings with artists, curators, art administrators, and critics.
 Every effort is made to introduce students to active participation in the rich art life of this cultural metropolis.

 365 Fifth Avenue